calacademy-research/citations_finder/README.md

 * Examine GBIF literature search: https://www.gbif.org/resource/search?contentType=literature&year=2021,
   2022&literatureType=journal&gbifDatasetKey=f934f8e2-32ca-46a7-b2f8-b032a4740454

-  https://www.gbif.org/developer/literature API here.
+l API here.
 Pull all referenced DOIs?

 * Use GBIF literature search above to find more potential journals to scan.
 Possibly in an automated way, and pull the ISSNs from the above search to populate journals.tsv if they're missing,